-Born in Korea, Soo Kim is a Los Angeles-based, American artist, who employs a technique of cutting and layering chromogenic prints to create areas of absence that imbue her photographs with a unique dimensionality and a sense of the passage of time.
+Born in Korea, Soo Kim is a Los Angeles-based, American artist, who employs a technique of cutting and layering chromogenic prints, flattening out three-dimensions into two.
+She cuts away the subject of her images to create areas of absence, that imbue her photographs with a sense of the passage of time.

 Kim moved to Los Angeles from South Korea with her parents when she was very young.
 She received her B.A. from U.C.
 Riverside in 1991 and her M.F.A. from Cal Arts in 1995.
 When she was studying art at Cal Arts, she was doing sculptural installations and films.

 She never formally studied photography and didn’t start making photographs until the end of her graduate studies.
 She continued to teach herself more about photography and then started cutting the pictures she took.
 She thought, “Why should I make an edition of a photograph?
 I should make a subtraction.”
 She started cutting and taking away more and more of the photographic image.
 “I try to change a photograph in order to include whatever the camera failed to record.”
 In this way she “can make a photograph that is unique – literally unique.
 An object, the only one like it in the world.”

 To make her unique photographic art, Kim travels to distant locations to produce discrete bodies of work that reveal her deep interest in architectural structures.
 She has works that were made in Dubrovnik, Reykjavik, Taipei, and Panama City.
 Kim needs to research a place before visiting and tries to stay for at least two weeks.
 The first week she doesn’t shoot any photographs but walks around to get a sense of the city first.
 Then she takes her photographs of the buildings in the old parts of the city.
 She then cuts away the walls and roofs of the buildings, leaving the strata of architecture and landscape.